 4. Self-confidence taken to an extreme is little more than arrogance.
 While we hesitate to apply that adjective to Coach K, we are concerned about the implications of his hiring practices.
 Specifically, while most wax rhapsodic about his election to hire his former pupils as assistants, we find it rather troubling.
 In essence, K is signaling that he has nothing of substance to learn from the experiences of other programs.
 And yet we know for a fact that such is not the case -- Duke's zone defense, which had been thoroughly undisciplined in prior years, improved considerably following K's Olympic association with Jim Boeheim.
 Surely no coincidence.
 So why not, for example, hire a graduate of Tom Izzo's program to learn some effective rebounding techniques and drills?
 We want to emphasize that we are very happy that the former players are being given a chance to break into coaching, and we believe that they will be a credit to that profession.
 However, even their maturation would be better served if K helped them do that at another school.

 We realize that many reading these comments will misconstrue the relative weight given to K's perceived deficiencies.
 In point of fact, we simply believe that our heresy requires more detailed explanation than our praise.
 By any rational objective metric, Michael Krzyzewski has been a great coach.
 However, his was not an immaculate conception; much like the rest of us, traces of clay may be found on his feet.
 Of course, for as long as K manages to maintain this remarkable recruiting train that has been on track for the last three years, any of these minor deficiencies will be of little practical consequence anyway.

-The following is an honest appraisal of the key scholarship players on the 2016/2017 roster.
-They are being offered at the start of the regular season and may be updated as circumstances warrant.
+The following is an honest appraisal of the key scholarship players on the 2018/2019 roster.
+They are being offered prior to the commencement of league play and may be updated as circumstances warrant.